Three Amigos

-¡Three Amigos! is a 1986 American Western comedy film directed by John Landis and written by Steve Martin, Lorne Michaels, and Randy Newman, who also composed the film's songs.
-The film stars Martin, Chevy Chase, and Martin Short as three out-of-work silent film actors who are mistaken for real heroes by the desperate inhabitants of a small Mexican village under threat from a notorious bandit and his gang.
+¡Three Amigos! is a 1986 American Western comedy film directed by John Landis and written by Steve Martin, Lorne Michaels and Randy Newman, who also composed the film's songs, and starring Martin, Chevy Chase, Martin Short, Alfonso Arau, Tony Plana, and Patrice Martinez.
+It tells the story of three fired silent film actors who are mistaken for real heroes by the desperate inhabitants of a small Mexican village under threat from notorious bandit El Guapo and his gang.

 Produced by Michaels and George Folsey Jr. for HBO Pictures and L.A.
 Films, the film was distributed by Orion Pictures and released on December 12, 1986.
 Despite receiving mixed reviews from critics, it grossed $39.2 million at the box office against a $25 million budget and has since gained a cult following for its absurdist humor, musical sequences, and ensemble performances.

 Plot

 In 1916, the bandit El Guapo and his gang collect tribute from the Mexican village of Santa Poco.
 Carmen, the village leader's daughter, searches for someone who can rescue her townspeople.
 Visiting a village church, she sees a silent film featuring The Three Amigos, a trio of gunfighters who protect the innocent.
 Believing they are real heroes, Carmen sends a telegram asking them to come and stop El Guapo.

-At Goldsmith Pictures in California, Lucky Day, Dusty Bottoms, and Ned Nederlander, the actors who portray the Amigos, demand a salary increase for their next project but producer Harry Flugelman dismisses them from the studio instead.
-They soon receive Carmen's telegram, misinterpreting it as a job offer to perform a show in Santa Poco.
-The Amigos steal their costumes back and head for Mexico.
+At Goldsmith Pictures in California, Lucky Day, Dusty Bottoms and Ned Nederlander, the actors who portray the Amigos, demand a salary increase for their next project.
+Producer Harry Flugelman, furious at their demands, fires them from the studio.
+They receive Carmen's telegram, misinterpreting it as a job offer to perform a show in Santa Poco.
+The Amigos steal back their costumes and head for Mexico.

 At a cantina near Santa Poco, a German pilot inquires about El Guapo and demands respect for his friends who will arrive soon.
 The Amigos stop at the cantina in costume soon afterward and are assumed to be the German's friends.
 They mistake the fearful patrons for star-struck fans and perform a cheerful song and dance ("My Little Buttercup").
 After they leave, the German's associates arrive and shoot up the cantina when the off-guard patrons mock their fine clothes.
-Carmen picks up the Amigos and takes them to the village, where they are pampered in the best house in town.
+Carmen picks up the Amigos and takes them to the village.
+There they are pampered at the best house in town.

-The following day, when El Guapo's men raid the village, the Amigos do a Hollywood-style stunt show that leaves the men bemused.
+The following day, when three of El Guapo's men raid the village in search of tequila, the Amigos do a Hollywood-style stunt show that leaves the men bemused.
 The bandits ride off, making the villagers think they have defeated the enemy.
 The village throws a victory party for the Amigos.
-The following day, El Guapo and his gang come to Santa Poco and call them out, but they think it's another show.
+The following day, El Guapo and his entire gang come to Santa Poco, but the Amigos believe it is another show.
 After Lucky is shot, they realize they are confronting real bandits and beg for mercy, explaining that they are harmless actors.
-El Guapo decides they are not worth killing, orders the village looted, and kidnaps Carmen.
-The Amigos leave Santa Poco in disgrace.
+The Amigos flee in disgrace.
+El Guapo kidnaps Carmen, and his men loot the village.